Adaptive Momentum and Nonlinear Damping for Neural Network Training: Introduction

-The persistent performance gap between mSGD and Adam in training transformer architectures suggests that a single global momentum coefficient is often insufficient to handle the coordinate-wise variability of modern loss landscapes.
-Recent research has sought to explain this discrepancy \cite{zhang2024transformers, kunstner2023noise, tomihari2025understanding, zhang2020adaptive}.
+The persistent performance gap between mSGD and Adam in transformer training has motivated several recent works seeking to explain this discrepancy \cite{zhang2024transformers, kunstner2023noise, tomihari2025understanding, zhang2020adaptive}.
 While one proposed explanation is that Adam is more robust to heavy-tailed gradient noise \cite{zhang2020adaptive}, recent work \cite{kunstner2023noise} demonstrates that Adam's advantage persists even in the full gradient setting, where it behaves similarly to sign descent with momentum.
 This suggests that Adam's strength lies in its coordinate-wise normalization, which allows it to tackle the Hessian heterogeneity and anisotropic curvature that often cause mSGD to struggle \cite{zhang2020adaptive}.
-As illustrated in Figure~\ref{fig:intro_gap_plot}, our proposed damping mechanisms (CD and iKFAD) effectively bridge this gap in Transformer-based tasks without requiring explicit per-parameter adaptive learning rates.
+As illustrated in Figure~\ref{fig:intro_gap_plot}, our proposed methods substantially reduce this gap on the transformer tasks considered, without requiring explicit per-parameter adaptive learning rates.

 To clarify the mechanics of our approach, we first establish the connection between momentum and friction (or damping).
-We begin with the discrete dynamics of mSGD \cite{MR169403}, which can be written as
+We begin with the discrete dynamics of mSGD \cite{MR169403}, which can be written as \footnote{Here $p_n$ denotes the optimization momentum buffer, which differs by a sign from the physical momentum variable in \eqref{eq:ldhd_p}. }

 In the zero–learning rate limit, these equations correspond to Linearly Dissipative Hamiltonian Dynamics (LDHD) \cite{gao2018m, maddison2018hamiltonian, simsekli2020fractional}:

 where $\gamma > 0$ is the friction coefficient.
 The "$-\gamma p$"term introduces linear damping or friction into the dynamics.
 Conversely, applying an Euler discretization to the system \eqref{eq:ldhd} yields the discrete dynamics in \eqref{eq:mgd_discr} suggesting that the linear dissipation manifests as the exponentially weighted averaging of gradients characteristic of classical momentum.
 This relationship establishes a direct equivalence between the friction coefficient $\gamma$ and the momentum coefficient $\mu$ through the relation